sangethmathewjohn/Play-with-Docker-First-alpine-linux-contianer/Readme.md

 Notice this time that our container instance is still running.
 We used the ash shell this time so the rather than simply exiting the way /bin/sh did earlier, ash waits for a command.
 We can send a command in to the container to run by using the exec command, as follows:

         docker container exec <container ID> ls

+# note: You cannot exec a container that is not running

 To access the shell

         docker container exec -it <container ID> /bin/sh